-Central Configuration file: Turn this feature on or off and configure how it works. (provisioning server) sip.cfg For more information, refer to LCD Power Saving <powersaving></powersaving> on page A-132.
+Central (provisioning Configuration template: site.cfg Turn this feature on or off and configure how it works.Refer to <powersaving></powersaving> on page A-76. server)

 Shared Call Appearances

 Calls and lines on multiple phones can be logically related to each other.
 A call that is active on one phone will be presented visually to phones that share that call appearance.
 Mutual exclusion features emulate traditional PBX or key system privacy for shared calls.
 Incoming calls can be presented to multiple phones simultaneously.
 Users at the different locations have the ability to interrupt remote active calls.